Tightness for interlacing geometric random walk bridges: Introduction and main results

 The main result of the paper, Theorem \ref{S1T1} (which is a special case of the more general Theorem \ref{S5T} in the main text), gives general conditions under which a sequence of line ensembles that satisfy the interlacing Gibbs property is tight (under an appropriate diffuse scaling).
 We furthermore show that any subsequential limit satisfies the Brownian Gibbs property.
 I.e. in a diffuse scaling the local geometric random walk structure of the paths becomes that of Brownian motions (or rather bridges), and the local interlacing condition becomes a locally avoiding one.

 Part of the interest in ensembles that satisfy the interlacing Gibbs property comes from the fact that they arise in the Schur processes, introduced by Okounkov and Reshetikhin in \cite{OR03}.
 In particular, in Section \ref{Section6} we apply Theorem \ref{S1T1} to a sequence of spiked Schur processes, that were recently considered in \cite{ED24a}, and show that the latter converge uniformly over compact sets to the {\em Airy wanderer line ensembles} -- see Proposition \ref{S62P}.
 We mention that the Airy wanderer line ensembles were constructed for general parameters in \cite{ED24a} as weak limits of such ensembles for special parameters from \cite{AFM10, CorHamA}.
 By combining \cite[Theorem 1.8]{ED24a} and Proposition \ref{S62P} one obtains an alternative construction of these ensembles, directly as weak limits of Schur processes, which is independent of the results in \cite{AFM10, CorHamA}.
 In addition, the more general Theorem \ref{S5T} in the main text allows one to deal with line ensembles defined on a half-infinite or even a finite interval, which makes it applicable to a large class of models including the half-space and free boundary Schur processes from \cite{BBCS18, BBNV18}, and the periodic Schur processes from \cite{BB19, Bor07}.
-In the upcoming work \cite{DY24} we use the results of this paper to construct half-space analogues of the Airy line ensemble as weak limits of the half-space Schur processes.
+For example, the results of the present paper have already found applications to the analysis of half-space Schur processes away from the boundary in \cite{Z25} and in constructing half-space analogues of the Airy line ensemble in \cite{DY25}.